Opinion | Texas librarians are on the front lines in a battle for the right to read

 So far, Texas’s most famous librarian — former first lady Laura Bush, who has a master’s degree in library science from the University of Texas at Austin — has not weighed on the political attack on school libraries in her state.
 The Laura Bush Foundation for America’s Libraries provides millions in grants to school libraries across the country so that they can improve their libraries and add more diversity to their content.
 This anti-book wave threatens the very ethos of Bush’s foundation.
 When I reached out Tuesday, a Bush spokesperson said she had no comment, but I am hopeful she will take a stand with her professional peers against censorship and for children’s right to read, even if it means standing against her own political party.

 In the meantime, librarians promise they will keep fighting.
-We all should hope so, for they are on front lines against what is looking to be a dark chapter for freedom of thought in America.
+We all should hope so, for they are on the front lines against what is looking to be a dark chapter for freedom of thought in America.